votth/code_journey/Cpluslus/note_cpp.md

 template <typename T> const T& larger(T& a, T& b);
 ```

+# Template type deduction and explicit arguments
+- Deduction: complier will determine which type of T should it use
+- Explicit: the dev forces/tells the template beforehand using `larger<type>(params);`

 # Template specialization
 - Override template when params fit in special cases
 ``` cpp